PolarisXQ/Polaris-NoteBook/source/Docker/workflow.md

     "workspaceFolder": "/home/sentry_ws", // workdir in container
     "workspaceMount": "source=${localWorkspaceFolder},target=${containerWorkspaceFolder}/src,type=bind", //mount your local file into container, ${containerWorkspaceFolder}=="workspaceFolder"
     ```

+4. Open the folder in DevContainer

+    - Click the green button in the bottom left corner of VSCode(remenber to install the extension)

+    - Click "Reopen in Container" and wait for the container to be built.

+    - Start your development!
+Enjoy it!

 #### Customize your own Docker Image